 The total timeline for which patients can experience pain relief after receiving a transforaminal epidural steroid injection varies a bit from person to person, with most patients being able to experience the relief for at least several months.
 Some patients will be able to experience the pain relief for several years, however, some patients will only experience pain relief for several weeks.
 This type of procedure works differently for everyone and is typically only recommended for those who have not had success through physical therapies or other types of pain medication but want to try minimally-invasive procedure before resorting to a surgical procedure.
 Patients who experience sufficient levels of pain relief from the lumbar transforaminal epidural steroid injections can continue to get the injections as the medication wears off in order to sustain the results.

 Learn about epidural steroid injections, a minimally invasive pain-relieving procedure that lowers swelling and pressure.
 At Jackson Pain Center, we offer lumbar transforaminal epidural steroid injections.
-We are conveniently located at 1190 North State Street, Suite 102, Jackson, MS 39202.
+We are conveniently located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
 For more information, contact us or schedule an appointment online.
-We serve patients from Jackson MS, Pearl MS, Ridgeland MS, Clinton MS, Byram MS, Richland MS, Florence MS, Madison MS, Fondren MS, and surrounding areas.
+We serve patients from Flowood MS, Jackson MS, Pearl MS, Richland MS, Ridgeland MS, Langford MS, Brandon MS and surrounding areas.